mkbabb/qualtrics-overrides/README.md

 ## HTML

-Within HTML, the necessary HTMl code for the individual speedtest iframe is located.
+Within html/, the necessary HTMl code for the individual speedtest iframe is located.
 The requisite iframe ID is highlighted below: note, the iframe ID here must match the iframe ID within the corresponding JavaScript.

 ![](docs/html.gif?raw=true "Example html usage")

 ## Scripts

-Within scripts, housed are the custom scripts to be interpolated into the individual survey questions.
+Within scripts/, housed are the custom scripts to be interpolated into the individual survey questions.
 Of note, the *speedtest.js* file is used facilitate the communication between the outer-most survey element and the child iframe element thereof.